Friendships After Divorce: Navigating A Post-Divorce Social Life

 Loneliness can be a significant challenge after a divorce.
 You may find it helpful to be proactive about finding interaction with others.
 For example, you may benefit from scheduling activities several nights per week with local groups.
 Connecting with others can be a huge part of overcoming loneliness during this major change.

-How do you rebuild friendships post-divorce?
+How do you rebuild your social life after divorce?

 - Previous Article